gaztanaga/darkcosmos.com/index.md

 </div>

 <p>Hello, my name is Enrique Gaztanaga.
 I'm Professor at the Institute of Cosmology and Gravitation (University of Portsmouth, UK) and the Institute of Space Sciences (CSIC, IEEC, Barcelona).
 I teach undergraduate and post graduate Physics, Astrophysics and Cosmology and have co-led hundreds of peer-reviewed publications in Cosmology, Physics, and Astrophysics.
 I work both on theoretical and observational topics and have helped build and analyze several international Cosmic Experiments.

+You can find below some post about the Black Hole Universe.
+You can link to more technical papers here.

 </p>